tpalko/backups-i-trust/README.md

 * main try/except block needs to manage output streams better, only prints traceback to tee -a target
 * tee -a seems to not flush?
 * fix remote cleanup for sensible defaults (always leave at least one archive per target)
-* fix target listing local/remote counts to show how many local and remote and total
+* what? fix target listing local/remote counts to show how many local and remote and total
 * target listing to show relevant stats about archives, status, cost
 * fix command handling to be more maintainable, documented, standard
 * what other reports, listings are useful?
-* target enabled flag
+* DONE target enabled flag
-* command-line support for tweaking and editing targets
+* DONE command-line support for tweaking and editing targets